SillyTavern/SillyTavern/readme.md

 ## Based on a fork of TavernAI 1.2.8
 ### Brought to you by Cohee and RossAscends

-NOTE: We have added [a FAQ](faq.md) to answer moire your questions and help you get started.
+NOTE: We have added [a FAQ](faq.md) to answer most of your questions and help you get started.

 ### What is SillyTavern or TavernAI?
 Tavern is a user interface you can install on your computer (and Android phones) that allows you to interact with text generation AIs and chat/roleplay with characters you or the community create.